antaresproject/docs/docs/antares_concepts/components_&_modules.md

       - [Translations](../core_modules/translations.md) - language and translations manager.

  - **Additional modules**
-    Responsible for extends application functionality which is not a part of main Antares branch.
+    Extending the application functionality which is not a part of main Antares branch and **are not required**.
+You may want to use them or not, depending on the project type.
-    Typically used for build dedicated software.

-> The structure of module in Antares is almost the same as standard [Laravel package](https://laravel.com/docs/5.4/packages).
+**Please note:** The structure of the Antares Module is almost the same as standard [Laravel package](https://laravel.com/docs/5.4/packages).

-  More information about structure, you can find [here](../modules_development/module_base.md).
+## Making your own module
+If you'd like to make your own Antares Module, we suggest you to follow one of the following paths:
+* Read the Module Development documentation articles.
+Start with [Module Base](../modules_development/module_base.md).
+* Follow step by step tutorial of building a [Sample Module](../tutorials/sample_module.md).